fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

 ## Installation of FusionExport server

 Go to the location of the`fusionexport` binary in the downloaded package.
-To start the server run the following command:
+To start the server, run the following command:

 ```bash
 $ ./fusionexport
 ```

-Once you execute the command the FusionExport server starts on port 1337.
+Once you execute the command, the FusionExport server starts on port 1337.
 You should see a console log similar to the following:

 _In case you face any issues while starting the server, get in touch with our support team support@fusioncharts.com to resolve the issue._